framps/raspiBackupDoc/en/src/migrate-the-raspberry-os-from-sd-card-to-ssd-usb-disk-or-usb-pen-drive.md

 1. `/boot` and `/` to SD card
-2. `/boot` on SD card and `/` externally on an SSD, USB disk or USB stick (Older Rasperry, which cannot use USB boot mode)
+2. `/boot` on SD card and `/` externally on an SSD, USB disk or USB stick (Older Rasperry, which cannot use USB boot mode) and is called hybrid boot mode
 3. `/boot` and `/` on an SSD, USB disk or USB stick (USB boot mode on newer Raspberries)